Kings Forest, New South Wales

 Kings Forest is a small settlement, which will become a master-planned community, located on the far north coast of New South Wales, Australia, in the Tweed Shire.
 It was acquired by Stockland in August 2025.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Kings Forest, and the surrounding areas.

 Demographics

 Due to the small population for this area, In the 2016 Census, there were 35 people in Kings Forest.
 Of these, 48.6% were male and 51.4% were female.
 The median age was 44 years and the average number of people per household was 2.6.